nnaemekailoh/onprem-airgapped-k8s-platform/README.md

    - **CloudnativPG PostgreSQL Operator** manages high availability for the PostgreSQL database.

 2. **Scaling:**
-   - **HPA** scales microservices based on CPU utilization.
+   - **HPA** scales microservices based on CPU and Memory utilization.
-   - **KEDA** enables event-driven scaling, and can be configured with a wides number of scalers.
+   - **KEDA** enables event-driven scaling, and can be configured with a wide range of scalers.

 3. **Security:**
    - **Istio** enforces **mTLS** for secure communication between microservices.